Federal Land Development Authority: History

 Felda was formed on 1 July 1956 when the Land Development Act came into force.
-The first Felda colony was opened at Lurah Bilut, near Bentong in western Pahang in 1958, comprising 2946.88ha of land and focused on rubber.
+The first Felda colony was opened at Lurah Bilut, near Bentong in western Pahang in 1958, comprising 2946.88 ha (29.4688 km²) of land and focused on rubber.
 In the 1960s and 1970s, government policy began to emphasize crop diversification, in an effort to avoid being affected if the world price of rubber were to drop precipitously.
 In 1961, Felda's first oil palm settlement opened, with 3.75 sqkm of land.
 Oil palm gradually became the main cash crop within Felda colonies, and by 2000, 6855.2 sqkm (approximately 76%) of the land under Felda's programs are devoted to oil palms.

 More than 112,000 settlers were resettled in Felda colonies throughout Malaysia between 1958 and 1990.

-No new colonies were established since 1990; acceptance of new settlers or colonists also ceased that year.
+No new colonies have been established since 1990; acceptance of new settlers or colonists also ceased that year.
 The latest colony to be developed was Sahabat II in Lahad Datu, eastern Sabah.
 The Malaysian government converted Felda into a statutory body in 1996, granting it financial autonomy.

 Felda focuses mainly on West Malaysia (Peninsular Malaysia); other government agencies are responsible for land development in the states of Sabah and Sarawak, which form East Malaysia.